devsec-guides/fortify_dev_guide/docs/references.md

 :fortify-cyberres: [Scan Central DAST](https://www.microfocus.com/documentation/fortify-ScanCentral-DAST/){:target="_blank"}

+---
 ## CI/CD Plugins

 ??? note
     Below are native integrations.
-See the [repos](http://127.0.0.1:8000/references/#repositories) for other solutions to integrate into your CI/CD where a native plugin may not exist yet. **Fortify CLI** is a recommended repo to use
+See the [repos](#repositories) for other solutions to integrate into your CI/CD where a native plugin may not exist yet. **Fortify CLI** is a recommended repo to use

 :simple-azurepipelines: [Azure DevOps](https://www.microfocus.com/documentation/fortify-azure-devops-extension/){:target="_blank"}